 Council tax bands and bills

-The full Council tax is based on two or more adults living in your property.
+The band will determine how much Council tax you will have to pay and the full Council tax bill is based on two or more adults living in your property.

-Check your Council tax band
+Your Council tax band

 You can check your Council tax band by visiting the Valuation Office Agency website.